tiptonspiderj/Dice-Game/README.md

 ### Dependencies

 The dependencies are React and the Webpack compiler.
 I also used Visual Studio Code to make the project from scratch.
 Visual Studio Code makes running this code really easy if you enable the "Live Server" extension.
-If you have quesitons about that, you can find sources on how to enable the extension on YouTube.
+If you have questions about that, you can find sources on how to enable the extension on YouTube.
 Third party libraries used in the project are "nanoid" for creating keys when mapping over arrays and "react-confetti" for displaying a bonus animated graphic when you win the game.

 ## Color Reference